 Fraternity & Sorority Life (FSL) is committed to supporting our students and partners in response to the COVID 19 pandemic.
 We are endeavoring to address the needs of U-M students through partnerships with the affiliated chapters, inter/national organizations, local alumni, and campus partners.
-FSL staff is available by email and and the phone is monitored Monday through Friday between 8:00 am and 5:00 pm
+Contact the FSL staff with quesitons.

 The University of Michigan has taken many step to ensure a safe return to campus, while adhering to evolving public-health-informed measures.
 As these plans develop, Fraternity & Sorority Life will continue to work with its partners on numerous areas.

 - Frequently Asked Questions - Updated June 25, 2021